c6at/zone/README.md

 # How do I contribute?
 Fork the repository, and make a significant change.

-# Thanks
-Credit to NotJustMeHere.
+Credit to NotJustMeHere for helping us out with this README.